 - South Gloucestershire – 01454 863 030 – email@example.com

-To check which council you belong to visit: www.gov.uk/find-local-council.
+You can check which council you belong to on the Find your local council website.

 Voting at a polling station

 Your polling station will be listed on your poll card.
 For more information about how or where to vote, contact the relevant electoral services team for your council as above.

 You can find more information about voting and elections on the Government’s How to vote website.